 Tips for Handling an Out-of-Town Job Interview

-- Account for day two.
+Account for day two.
 If you ace your interview and you're asked to return for a follow-up interview, you definitely do not want to decline.
-Make sure you're prepared to stay an extra day - if you can, clear off your schedule for the next day, and bring an extra set of interview clothes as well as your overnight toiletries.
+Make sure you're prepared to stay an extra day - if you can, clear your schedule for the next day and bring an extra set of interview clothes, as well as your overnight toiletries.

-- Get to know the town.
+Get to know the town.
 If you have some spare time, try to get a feel for the town culture.
-Explore Main Street, visit a cafe, walk around town, and take into account the housing options.
-That way, in case you do get the job, you won't have to make a return trip to see if the place is right for you.
+Explore main street, visit a cafe, walk around town and consider the housing options and local school districts if you have a family.
+That way, if you do get the job, you won't have to make a return trip to see if the place is right for you.

 What to Consider if You Get a Job Offer